DenisYaroshevskiy/issues_with_flat_map_proposal/against_flat_map.md

 However, at least with `ranges::zip` (which is the only known example of two-container sort), it brings a significant overhead [@QUICKBENCH_SORT].
 At this point the author does not know whether this is due to the quality of an implementation, benchmarking artefact or a fundamental problem.

-# How is pair of references different from `ref`/`span`/`string_view`.

-It might be important to clarify why such "reference like types" as span and string_view do not cause a problem while pair of references does.
-They actually can cause similar issues, which was the case in multi-span - if we try to return a reference to a line/column as an object that does not actually exist.
-The problem occurs when we break iterator/range/container concepts and not with the non-owning type itself.
+# How does this relate to std::ref/std::string_view/std::span?

+In C++ standard there are a few "reference-like" types that are widely and succesfully used in production.
+This paper is not against such types it is just against using them as `iterator::reference`.
+All of the language constructs (such as auto/argument deduction etc) as well as library components (such as algorithms) are expected to work with them as `Semiregular` types and to not perform any conversions.
+Examples:

+* It would be unexpected that captured by value `string_view` was converted into `std::string`
+* If the user has a function that returns a `std::span` and result of that would be stored into a local variable with a deduced type that variable should be `std::span` type and not `std::vector`.

+On the contrary these exaples not what we expect from `iterator::reference` types that we have now (see listing).
+If the standard was to inroduce `iterator::reference` that were to behave differently - all of the examples in the listing should be reworked in some different way.

+The problem is not a "reference-like" type but an iterator that tries to use it as a `reference`.

+# How this relates to "Proxy Iterators for the Ranges Extensions" [@D0022]

+Eric Niebler in [@D0022] solved a very important part of the proxy-iterator problem: how proxy-iterators fit into iterator concept and how to design algorithms for them.
+However that paper does not address type deduction which is also a big part of the problem.

 # Proposed actions

-This paper suggest to postpone `flat_map` at least until the standardization of `zip`.
-If with `zip` the standard committee decides that proxy references are an acceptable practice in C++ than `flat_map` can use them too and the C++ community will have to learn to be extremely cautious in a much bigger number of use-cases than now.
+This paper suggests to postpone `flat_map` at least until the standardization of `zip_view`.
+If with `zip_view` the standard committee decides that proxy references are an acceptable practice in C++ than `flat_map` can use them too and the C++ community will have to learn to be extremely cautious in a much bigger number of use-cases than now.
 But this should be a considered decision and not something done on the back of `flat_map`.
 Ideally would be to find a better solution for proxy references that is intuitive and unintrusive.
 And then use that for `flat_map`.

 ---